 Bürkert Type 8285

-The 8285 modular process analysis system is designed to measure and process liquid analysis parameters.
-The base unit contents the power supply, signal outputs, binary inputs and the front with backlit graphic display.
-Three slots are available, which depending on the applications can be occupied with modules for pH, conductivity or also with a module with additional outputs.
+The Bürkert Type 8285 modular process analysis system is designed to measure and process liquid analysis parameters.
+The base unit contains the power supply, signal outputs, binary inputs and the interface with backlit graphic display.
+Three slots are available that, depending on the application, can be installed with either modules for pH and conductivity, or a module with additional outputs.

-The hygienic, polished stainless steel enclosure version allows application in the field of bio technology, food processing and in the pharmaceutical industry.
+The hygienic, polished stainless-steel enclosure version allows for applications in the field of biotechnology, food processing and in the pharmaceutical industry.
 Further applications in the chemical industry, environmental engineering, water and waste-water treatment and in power plants are also possible.

 Bürkert Type 8222

-The Type 8222 is available with three fully programmable outputs: two transistor and one 2-wire 4-20 mA current outputs, as well as four fully programmable outputs: two transistor and two 3-wire 4-20 mA current outputs.
-The electronics of Type 8222 converts the measured signal, displays different values in different physical units (if display mounted) and computes the output signals, which are provided via one or two M12 fixed connectors.
+The Type 8222 is available with three fully programmable outputs: two transistor and one 2-wire 4-20 mA current outputs.
+It also features four fully programmable outputs: two transistor and two 3-wire 4-20 mA current outputs.
+The electronics of the Bürkert Type 8222 convert the measured signal, display different values in different physical units (if display mounted) and compute the output signals, which are provided via one or two M12 fixed connectors.